Brian G. ThompsonSenior Partner

 Brian Thompson is widely recognized as one of the top lawyers in Maryland.
 He has received a perfect 10.0 "Superb" rating from Avvo, one of the most respected attorney rating services in the country.
-In 2014 and again in 2015, Mr. Thompson was named as one of Top 100 Lawyers in Maryland by Superlawyers Magazine.
+From 2014, 2015, 2016 and 2017, Mr. Thompson was named as one of Top 100 Lawyers in Maryland by Superlawyers Magazine.
 This honor, which is based on peer voting, follows seven years of being named a Super Lawyer, a distinction reserved for only the top 5% of attorneys in the State.
 Very few criminal lawyers ever receive this exclusive status among Maryland Attorneys, much less "top 100" in the state.
 With over 35,000 practicing attorneys in Maryland, being named among the top 100 or .02% by his peers clearly identifies Brian Thompson as among the most elite attorneys in the State.

 Upon entering private practice in 1998 Mr. Thompson quickly built upon the reputation he developed as a prosecutor and is currently considered one of the most aggressive and talented criminal practitioners in Maryland.
 He appears in court daily handling an average of 15 criminal and serious traffic cases per week.
 His cases range from routine criminal and traffic misdemeanors to highly complex blue and white collar felonies.
 He has defended a diverse variety of clients including many legal and medical professionals, teachers, public figures and prominent members of the business community.